DeadWisdom/blazon/README.md

 assert bob.health == 90
 ```

-So this Character class now makes enforces specific properties.
-As might gather, `id` is a string,
+So this Character class now enforces specific properties.
+As one might gather, `id` is a string,
 with a default value that is a random shortuuid; `name` is a required string, `health` is an integer
 that may not go below 0, will default to 100; and `tags` is a list of strings, though it is not
 required, since lists default to an empty list as their value.